Nele82/OL-Basement/README.md

 - MailJet: Used for managing transactional emails - this service is used for password reset emails and it is complemented by the 'node-mailjet' npm package.
 - EmailJS: This service handles sending & receiving emails through the 'Contact' page using the above mentioned "@emailjs/browser" npm package.
-- Netlify: Hosts the React front-end.
+- Netlify: Hosts the frontend (React.js).
-- Vercel: Hosts the serverless backend.
+- Render.com: Hosts the backend (Express.js).

 ## Features